Johnny Marr: Guitars

+Marr owns 132 guitars.
+In September 2023, a book titled Marr's Guitars was published, showcasing 53 of his favourite electric and acoustic guitars.

 Amplifiers and effects

 Marr has used Fender Amplifiers almost exclusively throughout his career.
 During his time with the Smiths, he used a Twin Reverb, a Deluxe Reverb and a Bassman amongst others.
 He also used a Fender Champ with The The and the Cribs.
 When playing with the Cribs, he used a Super Reverb.
 Marr's love of the Fender sound continues to this day with his Deluxe Reverb.
 He has used other amps, including the Roland JC-120, Vox AC30, Mesa Boogie and Marshall cabinets.
-Marr typically uses Boss effects units notably that company's CE-2 chorus effect, the TW-1 touch wah wah pedal and the OD-2 overdrive pedal.
+Marr typically uses Boss effects units, notably that company's CE-2 chorus effect, the TW-1 touch wah wah pedal, and the OD-2 overdrive pedal.

-Honours, honorary doctorate
+Recognition

-In 2007 Marr was appointed as a Visiting Professor in Music at the University of Salford, where he delivered an inaugural lecture (on 4 November 2008), and a series of workshops and masterclasses to students on the BA (Hons) Popular Music and Recording programme.
+In 2007 Marr was appointed as a visiting professor in music at the University of Salford, where he delivered an inaugural lecture (on 4 November 2008), and a series of workshops and masterclasses to students on the BA (Hons) Popular Music and Recording programme.

-On 19 July 2012, he received an honorary doctorate from the University of Salford for "outstanding achievements" and "changing the face of British guitar music".
+On 19 July 2012, Marr received an honorary doctorate from the University of Salford for "outstanding achievements" and "changing the face of British guitar music".
+In 2013, Marr received NMEs "Godlike Genius" award.
+The magazine stated, "Not content with rewriting the history of music with one of the world's greatest-ever bands, the Smiths, he's continued to push boundaries and evolve throughout his career, working with some of the best and most exciting artists on the planet."

 On 3 November 2018, Marr unveiled a plaque in his parents' hometown of Athy in County Kildare, Ireland.
 This was part of the Made of Athy project.

-On 19 January 2021, Marr received the Boss Lifetime Achievement Award as part of NAMM music industry trade show.
+On 19 January 2021, Marr received the Boss Lifetime Achievement Award as part of the NAMM music industry trade show.

 In popular culture

 Marr was the titular subject of the 2007 single "Johnny Marr" by the Canadian singer Carole Pope, formerly of the band Rough Trade.
 Pope described her inspiration and choice of Marr thus: "I was actually getting nostalgic, which I never really do, about living on a certain street in Toronto in the '80s.
 The Smiths were the soundtrack of that time.
 I love [...]
 Morrissey, but I know he's trouble."

-Marr is the subject of "Johnny Marr Is Dead" by The Brian Jonestown Massacre; however, he is not mentioned in the lyrics.
-He is also the subject of Clear's 2003 single satirising the music industry "Johnny Marr Was a Mistake".

-Marr is also mentioned in the 1988 single "John Kettley Is a Weatherman" by British band A Tribe of Toffs.
+Marr is the subject of "Johnny Marr Is Dead" by the Brian Jonestown Massacre, but he is not mentioned in the lyrics.
+He is also the subject of Clear's 2003 single satirising the music industry, "Johnny Marr Was a Mistake".
+He is mentioned in the 1988 single "John Kettley Is a Weatherman" by British band A Tribe of Toffs.

+Marr is portrayed by Laurie Kynaston in the Morrissey biopic England Is Mine (2017).